svikashk/incremental-development/planning-and-collaborating/1-setup.md

-# 1. Setup
+# Setup

 Before diving into your project make sure your team has all the practical things in place.
-This step isn't very hard and will be basically the same for every project, it will become a habit you don't need to think too much about.
+This step isn't very hard and will be basically the same for every project, it will become habit.

 ## Create and Share a Repository